AbdullahAdeebx/whisper/README.md

 ## Description

-Whisper Cloud CLI is a command-line tool that allows you to transcribe audio and video files using OpenAI's Whisper model hosted on Groq's platform.
+Whisper is a command-line tool that allows you to transcribe audio and video files using OpenAI's Whisper model hosted on Groq's platform.
 The tool supports various audio and video formats and can generate transcripts in multiple formats including plain text, SRT, VTT, and TSV.

 ## Features